 What Rights Does an Intellectual Property Owner Have?

-Each of the four intellectual property types has certain unique rights associated with them, but all have four major ownership rights in common, the right to use, the right to police, the right to license, and the right to assign.
-Ensuring that the owner understands and asserts each right effectively is a major part of intellectual property law practice.
+If you own intellectual property, you have four major ownership rights: the right to use, the right to police, the right to license, and the right to assign.
+Helping IP owners understand and assert each of these rights effectively is a major part of our firm’s intellectual property law practice.

 The IP owner is initially granted the exclusive right to use the property at issue.
 This comes with an attendant right to police your rights if you observe someone using your intellectual property without permission.
 Owners also can license intellectual property to another party pursuant to negotiated terms and conditions.
 The IP is still owned by the original owner, but the licensed party gains a concurrent right to use it.
 The intellectual property owner also has the right to transfer ownership of the IP by means of an assignment.

 In order to protect your copyrights, trademarks, and patents to the maximum extent, federal registration is often advisable.
 When it comes to trade secrets, the most important thing you can do is preserve the secrecy of the underlying material and put protocols in place to ensure that that secrecy is maintained.